passcod/omelette/README.md

 ## …which i install how?

-If you’ve got macOS or Linux, head on over to [the releases tab].
+If you’ve got macOS, Windows, or Linux, head on over to [the releases tab].

 Otherwise, if you’ve got Rust installed, clone and `cargo build --release`!